arliber/fullstack-course/5. Javscript and jQuery/README.md

 # 5. Javascript and jQuery
 ## Training

-1. Create a new repository called `javascript`
-2. Run all the code examples from the playground project, make sure you understand them all
+Run all the code examples from the playground project, make sure you understand them all

+## Mini projects

+> Don't forget to add all of these to the `javascript` repository

+### 1. Under folder `family-members`

-3. Write an app that lists all your family members (name, age, gender) in <ul>.
+Write an app that lists all your family members (name, age, gender) in a UL tag.

  All data should be stored in an object in the javascript.
 Upload this app to the new `javascript` repository.

 Example Javascript object:
 ```javascript